prabhatsoni99/Generate-vLarge-primes/README.md

 # Generate-vLarge-primes

 Our aim is to take humanity ahead!
-To expand the boundaries of science.
+To expand the boundaries of science.\
-<br>Our aim is to generate industry-ready primes faster than they are generated today.
+Our aim is to generate industry-ready primes faster than they are generated today.

+# Notice
+The product is not working currently.
+We plan to fix it soon.

 # Why do we need large primes?
 They are required in cryptographic protocols like: